franko/gsl-shell/doc/source/graphics.rst

 Some transformations are naturally expressed as post-transforms because they does operates naturally in term of pixel while other are usually expressed as pre-transforms because they operates in the user coordinates space.

-plot
+Plot
 ----

 We have seen in the previous paragraph that you can add more graphical elements in a plot by using the methods :func:`add` and :func:`addline`.
 The method :func:`addline` is just a shortcut to add elements with a 'stroke' post transform of unitary width.

-If can add elements to a plot in any moments even when it is already shown.
+You can add elements to a plot in any moments even when it is already shown.
 GSL Shell will automatically calculate the bounding box so that every elements is shown on the window.

-.. class:: plot
+.. class:: Plot

    .. function:: plot([title])